 Certification in Risk Management Assurance® (CRMA®) Eligibility Requirements

-By applying to become a candidate in the CRMA program, an individual agrees to accept the conditions of the program.
-These include eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), and any other conditions enacted by The IIA's Professional Certification Board (PCB).
+Candidates in the CRMA program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA's Professional Certification Board (PCB).

-CRMA candidates must meet the following eligibility requirements.
+CRMA candidates must meet the following eligibility requirements for education, character, work experience, and identification.
 Before a candidate application can be approved, ALL documentation (proof of education, character reference, and identification) must be received and approved by The IIA’s Certification staff.

 CIA Part 1

 The candidate must have successfully completed the requirements and passed Part 1 of the CIA exam.
 This can be done before, during, or after completion of the CRMA exam, but must be completed before the certification is granted.
 Review the requirements for the CIA exam Part 1.

 Candidates must hold an Associate's degree or higher to be approved into one of The IIA’s certification programs.
 Common equivalents are a Foundation Degree, Diploma of Higher Education, Higher National Diploma,or three A-level certificates with a grade of C or higher are also acceptable.

 - Copy of your degree, official transcripts, or A-level certificates (If your name has changed since you earned your degree, you must also include your legal name change document.)

 - Letter from evaluation services confirming degree level